Xavulu/GO-URL/README.md

 ## TODOS

 - Proper unit testing
-- Add logging to mongodb or some other service
+- Add persistant logging to some other service
-- Add swagger/openapi documentation
 - Frontend client (still wont be hosted because hosting and manging a url shortener comes with a lot of growing pains I am not interested in dealing with)
-- Integrate the google safe browsing api to prevent malicious from being entered in the database (a common problem for many url shortening services)
+- Integrate the google safe browsing api to prevent malicious urls from being entered in the database (a common problem for many url shortening services)